dynatrace-oss-contrib/opentelemetry-specification/specification/sdk-tracing.md

 * `exportEndedSpans` (boolean) - if set, spans are also exported once they are ended.
   The default value is `true`.
-* `maxSpanDurationMillis` - On each report interval, spans older than `maxSpanDurationMillis` which have not yet ended will be dropped from the watch list.
+* `maxSpanAgeMillis` - On each report interval, spans older than `maxSpanAgeMillis` which have not yet ended will be dropped from the watch list.
   The default is `60000` (1 minute).
   (_only applies to languages where weak references are not supported or